Kyle M. Noonan

 Practice Areas

-• Trial counsel for plaintiff in two-week jury trial in Massachusetts Superior Court on breach of fiduciary claims related to family business that resulted in seven-figure jury award for client
+• Jury verdict and seven-figure award for client following two-week jury trial in Massachusetts Superior Court on breach of fiduciary claims related to family business.